zecbmo/JamChester_Vive_Game/README.md

 Current best branch gaffs.

-Will be continue development on this game for some extra polish.
+Will be continuing development on this game for some extra polish.